pierretallotte/ctf-writeups/htb-squashed/README.md

 ross        1848  0.0  0.3 159576  6184 ?
 Ssl  09:16   0:00 /usr/libexec/gvfsd-metadata
 alex        1966  0.0  0.0   6500   720 pts/0    S+   09:24   0:00 grep ross
 ```
-The user `ross` is currently logged with a GNOME session and is running a Keepass process.
+The user `ross` is currently logged with a GNOME session and is running a KeePass process.
 Unfortunately, we are not able to read the keyfile:
 ```
 $ ls -l /usr/share/keepassxc/keyfiles/ross/keyfile.key
 ls -l /usr/share/keepassxc/keyfiles/ross/keyfile.key